vjain89/site/index.md

 <div class="body">My name is Vijay Jain.
 I am a
 	<span id="changer">quantum engineer.</span></div>

-I am from New York and Zürich and am currently connecting superconducting circuits to sound waves in crystals as a memory for quantum information at the <a href="https://quantuminstitute.yale.edu">Yale Quantum Institute</a>.
+I am from New York and Zürich but live in New Haven.
+Currently, I am connecting superconducting circuits to sound waves in crystals as a memory for quantum information as a Postdoctoral Associate at the <a href="https://quantuminstitute.yale.edu">Yale Quantum Institute</a>.

 My portfolio is coming online soon.
 Let's chat!